 GRI 203-1, GRI 203-2, GRI 204-1, GRI 201-1

-In 2018, 50Hertz purchased goods and services totalling EUR 921m from companies headquartered in Germany.
-Of this amount, EUR 141m, or 15.3%, went to companies based in50Hertz’s grid area.
+In 2019, 50Hertz secured goods and services totalling EUR 707.5m from companies headquartered in Germany.
+Out of this amount, EUR 346.9m went to companies based in 50Hertz’s grid area.
 This is equivalent to a share of around 49 percent.